For the first time, researchers have found microplastics in the brain.

 “We are massively exposed to microplastics,” she said.
 “We breathe in more indoors than outdoors.”

-• Nylon/polyamide: Used in clothing, carpets, and industrial products.
+- Nylon/polyamide, which is used in clothing, carpets, and industrial products.

-• Polyethylene: Found in plastic bags, bottles, and containers.
+- Polyethylene, found in plastic bags, bottles, and containers.

-• Polyethylene vinyl acetate (EVA): Used in flexible packaging and some footwear.
+- Polyethylene vinyl acetate (EVA), used in flexible packaging and some footwear.

 Slipping Past the Brain’s Barrier

-The microplastic particles may be able to interact with the olfactory nerves through this tunnel, she said.
+She suspects that microplastics could enter the brain using this direct pathway, allowing them to bypass the blood-brain barrier that protects against exposure to harmful substances.
+The particles may also be able to interact with the olfactory nerves through this tunnel, she said.

-Animal studies have shown that microplastics can affect brain areas involved in sensory processing and memory.
+Animal studies have shown that microplastics can cross the blood-brain barrier and affect brain areas involved in sensory processing and memory.

 Health Implications Beyond Microplastics

-To minimize exposure to microplastics, Mauad recommends:
+To minimize one’s exposure, Mauad recommends:

-• Limiting use of plastics: Reduce the use of plastic containers and packaging, especially for food and beverages.
+- Limiting use of plastics: Reduce the use of plastic containers and packaging, especially for food and beverages.

-• Choosing natural fibers: Opt for clothing and textiles made from natural materials rather than synthetic fibers.
+- Choosing natural fibers: Opt for clothing and textiles made from natural materials rather than synthetic fibers.

-• Avoid heating plastics: Avoid microwaving food in plastic containers or using plastic wrap in the microwave.
+- Not heating plastics: Avoid microwaving food in plastic containers or using plastic wrap in the microwave.